WRHA showcase low-carbon homes during Rural Housing Week 2021

 Warwickshire Rural Housing Association (WRHA) were pleased to share the progress on the affordable, energy-efficient homes in development in Bearley during Rural Housing Week 2021.

-Due to be completed in spring 2022, the seven homes are the realisation of a 20-year dream for the village.
+Due to be completed in summer 2022, the seven homes are the realisation of a 20-year dream for the village.
 The mix of houses, bungalows and maisonettes, available for social rent will only be offered to people with a connection to the village, enabling local people to stay in, or return to their community.

 During Rural Housing Week, Stratford-on-Avon District Councillors Daren Pemberton and Ian Shenton joined WRHA on site with Arslan Erinmez and Richard Le Page from Bearley Parish Council, Ruth Bagley, Chair of WRHA, officers from Stratford-on-Avon District Council and Warwickshire Rural Community Council, and development partners Harper Group, Orbit Group and Toolshed to see the great work in progress.